- The digital consultation is now open, if you would like to contribute please visit https://glam.web.ox.ac.uk/digital-consultation for more details.

 Final Report published

-Please help us by registering your interest in taking part in the digital consultation.
+Please help us by participating in our digital consultation.

-We would like to consult with both executive assistants (including individuals holding different titles in similar roles, working to support senior staff members) and the leaders they support and welcome participation from all who believe the project to be of relevance to their work.
-The consultation will be anonymous.
-If you would like further information or have any questions about the project please contact us at firstname.lastname@example.org and email@example.com
+We would like to consult with both current and former executive assistants (including individuals holding different titles in similar roles, working to support senior staff members) and the leaders they support and welcome participation from all who believe the project to be of relevance to their work.
+The digital consultation is now open, please visit <web address> for more details.

 Follow our progress